markdown-it/markdown-it/test/fixtures/commonmark/spec.txt

 </ol>
 ````````````````````````````````

-Note, however, that list items may not be indented more than
+Note, however, that list items may not be preceded by more than
-three spaces.
+three spaces of indentation.
 Here `- e` is treated as a paragraph continuation
 line, because it is indented more than three spaces:

 ```````````````````````````````` example